bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 Similarly the OPTIONAL `rec-<label>` key/value can be used to distinguish different reconstruction algorithms (for example ones using motion correction).

+Similarly the OPTIONAL `proc-<label>` key/value can be used to distinguish between original and processed on the scanner data, e.g. `_proc-norm` could be used for ["Normalized Pixel" field-bias corrected](https://github.com/nipy/heudiconv/issues/266#issuecomment-432662723) data.

 If the structural images included in the dataset were defaced (to protect identity of participants) one CAN provide the binary mask that was used to remove facial features in the form of `_defacemask` files.
 In such cases the